Wednesday, October 20, 2021

 What a summer it turned out to be!

-The Western movie filmed that summer was called: Blue -- starring Terence Stamp, Ricardo Montalban, Karl Malden, Joanna Pettet and Peggy Lipton.
-At the same time, a TV movie was being shot entitled Fade In and the star was a young stud by the name of Burt Reynolds, along with Barbara Loden, who just happened to be married at the time to one of the greatest directors of all time -- Elia Kazan (above photo).
+The Western movie filmed that summer was called " Blue" — starring Terence Stamp, Ricardo Montalbán, Karl Malden, Joanna Pettet, and Peggy Lipton.
+At the same time, a TV movie was being shot entitled Fade In, and the star was a young stud by the name of Burt Reynolds, along with Barbara Loden, who just happened to be married at the time to one of the greatest directors of all time -- Elia Kazan (above photo).

 Reynolds would say later in life that the movie he was in should have been called Fade Out.

-Kazan's life can be a history lesson for many of my readers who may want to surf the Internet and discover the world the great director lived in during the 1940s, 1950s and 1960s.
+Kazan's life can be a history lesson for many of my readers who want to surf the Internet and discover the world the great director lived in during the 1940s, 1950s, and 1960s.

 Reynolds was 31 when Blue and Fade In were in production, just a few miles northeast of the Moab airport.
-He died at the age of 82 in September of 2018.
+He died at the age of 82 in September 2018.
 The great character actor Malden, pictured with me in the softball team photo below, had just turned 55 in March of 1967.
 He died of natural causes at the age of 97.

 Burt Reynolds